 Sometimes the injury is obvious due to a forceful impact, other times a patient tries to tough out pain without realizing they have a rib fracture.
 Therefore, knowing the symptoms is essential in order to obtain adequate care and prevent damage to internal organs.

 Broken Rib Causes

-In most cases, the pain from a broken rib is instant.
-A chest fracture is most often caused by direct impact from sports-related injuries, falls, or motor accidents.
+A broken rib, also called a rib fracture, is most often caused by direct impact from sports-related injuries, falls, or motor vehicle accidents.

 - Shortness of breath